zenodeapp/protein-crud/README.md

 You could also use a different network of your choosing, which you could configure in the <b>hardhat.config.js</b>-file (for more info on this: https://hardhat.org/hardhat-runner/docs/config).

 <h3>3.
 Deployment</h3>
 Now after having a node up and running we'll have to deploy our contract using <code>npx hardhat run scripts/deploy.js</code>.
+Which will return the contract address, found in your terminal.

 <h4>3.1 Contract Address</h4>
-After deploying, add the contract address in an environment file (.env-file) and assign it to a variable called <b>CONTRACT_ADDRESS</b>.
+After deploying, add the contract address to an environment file (.env-file) in the root folder and assign the address to a variable called <b>CONTRACT_ADDRESS</b>.
 A dummy file is already present in this repository, so you could use that one.
 Just make sure to change the address and remove the `.dummy` extension.

 <h3>4.
 Adding the Proteins</h3>